Niklas974/beautiful-jekyll/_posts/2019-11-02-tajikistan2.md

 ---

 I left Dushanbe with another German and an Austrian rider.
-We decided to take the northern route to Khalai Khum even though this is the more difficult route, it is also supposed to be the more scenic one.
+We decided to take the northern route to Khalai Khum, even though this is the more difficult route, it is also supposed to be the more scenic one.
-Also the terrorist attack had happened on the southern route and we felt more comfortable avoiding the scene.
+Also, the terrorist attack had happened on the southern route and we felt more comfortable avoiding the scene.
 One additional benefit was that I was able to gradually improve on my offroading skills.
 I did not need to wait for a long time to get a chance: While the Austrian guy and I preferred a comfortable pace, the other German guy was more adventurous.
 He found a small sandy hill with a big "I love Tajikistan sign" on top of it and decided that we needed to take a photo in front of it.